-From April 19 to May 16, 1943, during World War II (1939-45), residents of the Jewish ghetto in Nazi-occupied Warsaw, Poland, staged an armed revolt against deportations to extermination camps.
-The Warsaw ghetto uprising inspired other revolts in extermination camps and ghettos throughout German-occupied Eastern Europe.
+The Warsaw ghetto uprising was a violent revolt that occurred from April 19 to May 16, 1943, during World War II.
+Residents of the Jewish ghetto in Nazi-occupied Warsaw, Poland, staged the armed revolt to prevent deportations to Nazi-run extermination camps.
+The Warsaw uprising inspired other revolts in extermination camps and ghettos throughout German-occupied Eastern Europe.

-An estimated 7,000 Jews perished during the uprising, while nearly 50,000 others who survived were sent to extermination or labor camps.
-It is believed that the Germans lost several hundred men in the uprising.
+An estimated 7,000 Jews perished during the Warsaw ghetto uprising, while nearly 50,000 others who survived were sent to extermination or labor camps.
+It’s believed that the Germans lost several hundred men in the uprising.